jeffpaul/wordpress-activitypub/CONTRIBUTING.md

 ### We’re Here To Help

 We encourage you to ask for help at any point.
 We want your first experience with the ActivityPub plugin to be a good one, so don’t be shy.
-If you’re wondering why something is the way it is, or how a decision was made, you can create an issue and prefix it with “Question:”.
+If you’re wondering why something is the way it is, or how a decision was made, please create an issue and prefix it with “Question:”.

 ## Translate the plugin